Basics - Directional Cues & BNO Skills

 Move Laterally

-One of the keys to directional movement success if having a clear word that tells the dog to Move Laterally.
-In the videos the Instructor is using "Over".
-Pick any term for yourself that is clear to the dog and not readily confused for another command (e.g. "No" and "Go").
-While not demonstrated, one might also consider having separate terms for moving Right or Left as this may be useful for both Balls In Order and Urban Herding.
+One of the keys to directional movement success is having a clear word that tells the dog to move laterally.
+In the videos below they are using the verbal cue Over.
+Pick any term for yourself that is clear to the dog and not readily confused for another cue (e.g. No and Go).
+While not demonstrated, one might also consider having separate terms for moving to the right or left.
+This can be useful in Balls In Order, Snooker, and Urban Herding.

-The videos shared show a sequential steps for first introducing one's dog to the concept & command to leave one object/ball and shift laterally in the direction indicated to another object/ball.
+The videos shared below show sequential steps for first introducing one's dog to the concept and cue to leave one object or ball and shift laterally in the direction indicated to another object or ball.
+If the dog were being trained with circular cues, the Come Bye and Away cues could have used instead of Over.

 We thank Monica Pielage for the first video featuring Joan and Tucker on how to introduce the dog to moving laterally.